Eileenzyf/ISO-App-Prediction/README.1.md

 │   ├── sql/                          <- SQL source code
 │   ├── Create_database.py            <- Script for creating a (temporary) MySQL database and adding new user input to it │   ├── load_data.py                  <- Script for downloading data from S3
-│   ├── load_data.py                  <- Script for downloading data from S3
+│   ├── upload_data.py                  <- Script for uploading data from to a desinated S3 bucket if needed
 │   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
 │   ├── train_model.py                <- Script for training machine learning model(s)
 │   ├── score_model.py                <- Script for scoring new predictions using a trained model.
 │   ├── evaluate_model.py             <- Script for evaluating model performance
 │
-├── test                              <- Files necessary for running model tests (see documentation below)
+├── test                              <- Files necessary for running model tests (see documentation below) │   ├── test_helpers.py               <- Script for unit testing functions in the src scripts

 ├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── app.py                            <- Flask wrapper for running the model